Jonathan-Eboh/Soft_Landing_demo_day_project/README.md

 for this one the paradigm takes the structure of

+Create:

-Create: Allows the user to create and specify the details of their movie night.
-This is then saved to the data base as a document.
+1)Allows the user to create and specify the details of the database which holds the information for their API.

-Read: Once the user has created their event they are allowed to go to a page to see all of their created events

-Update: Once the user is browsing all the event they have created are then allowed th favorite an event via a familiar labeled and clickable heart icon this updates a boolean on the back end which keeps track of whether or not something has been favorited.
-This feature is also indefinitely toggleable
+2)Allows the user to add individual data points/entries into the data base previously created.

+Read:
+1) The user can navigate to a view that displays a link to all existing APIs.
+2) Once viewing a single API the user can see a list of all entries in that specific API.

+Update:
+The user can change the status of the APIs public access to public or private

+Delete:
-Delete: The user has the option to delete a given event on the same page they are able to view all their events
+The user has the option to delete a given entry in an API.